Chapter 22. Spring.NET Web Framework

 }

-Standard formatters provided with Spring.NET are: CurrencyFormatter, DateTimeFormatter, FloatFormatter, IntegerFormatter, NumberFormatter and PercentFormatter, which should be sufficient for most usage scenarios.
+Standard formatters provided with Spring.NET are: CurrencyFormatter, DateTimeFormatter, FloatFormatter, IntegerFormatter, NumberFormatter and PercentFormatter, which are sufficient for most usage scenarios.

-Because the data binding framework uses the same expression evaluation engine as the Spring.NET IoC container, it will use any registered type converters to perform data binding.
-Many type converters are included with Spring.NET (take a look at the classes in Spring.Objects.TypeConverters namespace) and automatically registered for you, but you can implement your own custom converters and register them using standard Spring.NET type converter registration mechanisms.
+Because the data binding framework uses the same expression evaluation engine as the Spring.NET IoC container, it uses any registered type converters to perform data binding.
+Many type converters are included with Spring.NET (take a look at the classes in Spring.Objects.TypeConverters namespace) and are automatically registered for you, but you can implement your own custom converters and register them by using standard Spring.NET type converter registration mechanisms.

-The DataUnbound event is fired after the data model has been updated using values from the controls.
-It is fired right after the Load event and only on postbacks, because it doesn't make sense to update the data model using the controls' initial values.
+You can register for an DataUnbound event which will be fired after the data model is updated with values from the controls.
+Specifically, in terms of the Page lifecycle, it is fired right after the Load event and only on postbacks, because it not make sense to update the data model with the controls' initial values.

-The DataBound is fired after controls have been updated using values from the data model.
-This happens right before the PreRender event.
+The DataBound event is fired after controls are updated with values from the data model.
+This event occurs right before the PreRender event.

-The fact that data model is updated immediately after the Load event and that controls are updated right before the PreRender event means that your event handlers will be able to work with a correctly updated data model, as they execute after the Load event, and that any changes you make to the data model within event handlers will be reflected in the controls immediately afterwards, as they (the controls) are updated prior to the actual rendering.
+The fact that the data model is updated immediately after the Load event and that controls are updated right before the PreRender event means that your event handlers can work with a correctly updated data model, as they execute after the Load event, and that any changes you make to the data model within event handlers are reflected in the controls immediately afterwards, as the controls are updated prior to the actual rendering.

 [Default.aspx.cs]